 Business travelers represent a significant percentage of recurring revenue, so hotel operators must ensure they’re offering the amenities this group wants.
-That requires taking inventory of what’s currently offered and then enlisting help from a group purchasing organization to fine-tune amenities and consider any evolving trends.
+That requires taking inventory of what’s currently offered and then enlisting help from a group purchasing organization to fine-tune hotel amenities for business travelers and consider any evolving trends.
 The result?
 A competitive edge and greater guest loyalty.

 Professionals are focused on work and arrive with different needs and expectations than leisure travelers.
 They need to be able to stay connected while working on the road, so amenities like a reliable high-speed Internet connection and comfortable work space are vital to their comfort and productivity.